Android Marshmallow, Nougat Devices To Receive Google Assistant

-Millions of Android devices around the world would be getting a pretty huge soon, with Google announcing that its powerful A.I.-driven voice assistant, Google Assistant, would finally be made available for eligible Android Marshmallow and Android Nougat devices starting today.
+Millions of Android devices around the world will be getting a pretty huge gift soon, with Google announcing that its powerful AI-driven voice assistant, Google Assistant, will finally be made available for eligible Android Marshmallow and Android Nougat devices starting today.
 The robust program is currently the search giant’s most robust voice-assisted program, easily superior to Apple’s Siri and comparable to Amazon’s Alexa.

-A report from The Verge stated that numerous areas would be receiving the Google Assistant, starting with Android Marshmallow and Android Nougat users in the United States, followed by those in the United Kingdom, Germany, Australia and Canada.
+A report from The Verge stated that numerous areas would be receiving the Google Assistant, starting with Android Marshmallow and Android Nougat users in the United States, followed by those in the United Kingdom, Germany, Australia, and Canada.
 The exact timeline for the Assistant’s rollout remains unknown, but speculations are high that the A.I.-driven program would be released within the next few days.

 What is particularly convenient for Marshmallow and Nougat users is the fact that users of the mobile OS variants would not need to download a separate app for their devices in order to receive the powerful voice-assisted program.
 Android M and Android N users would simply be prompted with an update in their devices’ Google Play Services.